open-ephys/onix-docs/source/API Reference/liboni/index.rst

 #. :ref:`onidriver.h`: device driver translation layer that must be
    implemented for a particular host hardware connection and firmware.
-#. ``ondriverloader.h``: functions used for dynamically loading the hardware
+#. ``ondriverloader.h``: private functions used for dynamically loading the
-   driver.
+   hardware driver.
 This is used internally by the :ref:`oni.h` and can be ignored during both software and driver development.
 #. :ref:`onix.h`: ONIX-specific, out of ONI API specification
    scope, definitions and functions.
 Can be ignored for projects that do not interact with ONIX hardware.